KamWithK/Comic-Character-Generation/README.md

 Lionel Polanski is such an enigma (and nonetheless, a very cool name)

 ## Instalation and Environment
-To simplify running code in a stable and consistant environement, please we provide an `environment.yaml` file.
+To simplify running code in a stable and consistant environment, please we provide an `environment.yaml` file.
 This file contains a list of essential packages (which certain version and channel specifications).
 It is easiest to use the environment with Anaconda (or Miniconda for a smaller and more streamlined environment).